The Best Manufacturing CRM Solutions

 Starting with market share.
 The top 4 CRM software applications across all industries are Salesforce, SAP, Oracle and Microsoft Dynamics.
 They collectively account for less than half of the total CRM software market.
 That's in large part due to a very fragmented market that includes well over 100 vendors.

 The top 4 CRM solutions are also the leaders in the manufacturing industry.
 Not because manufacturers have the same requirements; they do not.
 But because these publishers deliver the specific CRM capabilities most needed by industrial companies.
-Capabilities such as market and customer insights to support product innovation, Partner Relationship Management (PRM) to facilitate indirect sales channels, Configure-Price-Quote automation to accelerate highly configurable orders, Field Service Management (FSM) to grow higher margin revenues, IoT to measure product performance, AI to deliver predictive analytics, and seamless integration with ERP systems to support enterprise-wide business process cycles.
+Capabilities such as market and customer insights to support product innovation, Partner Relationship Management (PRM) to facilitate indirect sales channels, Configure-Price-Quote automation to accelerate highly configurable orders, contact lifecycle management to ensure compliance, Field Service Management (FSM) to grow higher margin revenues, IoT to measure product performance, AI to deliver predictive analytics, and seamless integration with ERP systems to support enterprise-wide business process cycles.

 Even seemingly standardized processes such as sales are different for manufacturers.
 Unlike most other industries which prioritize new customer acquisitions, manufacturing business models are more dependent on increasing repeat business with existing customers.
 They source more revenues and have longer relationships with customers.